 Funeral services will be conducted Sunday, September 29, 2019, at 3:00 p.m., by Bro.
 Bob Hicks and Bro.
 Robby King at the North Madison Christian Church, 1400 East State Road 62 in Madison, Indiana.
 Interment will follow in the Indiana Veterans Memorial Cemetery, 1415 North Gate Road in Madison, Indiana.

 (ALL VISITATION at the CHURCH) Friends may visit Saturday from 1:00 - 7:00 p.m. and Sunday from 1:00 p.m. until the time of service at the North Madison Christian Church, 1400 East State Road 62 in Madison, Indiana.

 A final salute will be conducted on Sunday at the North Madison Christian Church by the Major Samuel Woodfill Post No. 9 of the American Legion and the United States Air Force Ceremonial Unit with military honors.

 Memorial contributions may be made to the North Madison Christian Church or the Remembrance Fund for Scholarships in honor of Mayor Welch.
 Cards are available at the funeral homes and the church.
 Caring service provided by the staffs of Lytle Welty Funeral Homes & Cremation Service and Morgan-Nay Funeral Centres in Madison, Indiana.

-To send flowers to Madison Mayor Damon Lee Welch's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Madison Mayor Damon Lee Welch, please visit our floral store.